bhavaniravi/portfolio/data/blogs/deploying-flask-applications-in-kubernetes-digitalocean.md

 ```

-3. Create a service spec to expose your application to the outside world.
+3. Create a service spec in file `service.yaml` to expose your application to the outside world.
 I have created a service of type `LoadBalancer` for ease of usage.
 But it is always a good idea to have an ingress installed at the Cluster and route your request to a `ClusterIP` type service.

 ```
 apiVersion: v1